 Michael T. Roberts is the founding Executive Director of the newly established Resnick Program for Food Law and Policy at UCLA School of Law.
 He is well versed in a broad range of legal and policy issues from farm to fork in local, national, and global food supply systems.
-He is a prolific author, having contributed to books and having written several articles on food regulation, trade, and policy issues.
-He is currently writing the first major treatise on food law, titled, Food Law in the United States, to be published by Cambridge University Press.
+He has recently authored the first major treatise on food law, titled, Food Law in the United States, published by Cambridge University Press.
 He is also co-editor of Food Law & Policy, a new casebook to be published by Wolters Kluwer.
-He has guest lectured on food-law subjects at various law schools in the U.S., Europe, and Asia, with frequent visits to Renmin University School of Law (Beijing), East China University of Science and Technology (Shanghai), and University of Tuscia, European Food Law Center (Viterbo, Italy).
-He is a Research Fellow for Renmin University’s Center for Coordination and Innovation for Food Safety.
+He has also written several other chapters and articles on food law topics.